vsuusi/solita-assignment-2026/README.md

 - Runs unit tests and linter for both backend and frontend
 - Runs e2e-tests

+Main branch is protected and successful CI run is required to merge PR to main.

 ## Usage of AI tools

 - **Code review / PR assistance:** Coderabbit AI was tested out for this project to catch bugs in PR reviews.